t49tran/react-google-recaptcha-v3/README.md

 #### React Hook: useGoogleReCaptcha

-If you prefer a React Hook approach over the ol good Higher Order Component, you can choose to use the custom hook `useGoogleReCaptcha` over the HOC `withGoogleReCaptcha`.
+If you prefer a React Hook approach over the old good Higher Order Component, you can choose to use the custom hook `useGoogleReCaptcha` over the HOC `withGoogleReCaptcha`.

 It's very simple to use the hook: